Color-octet scalar decays to a gluon and an electroweak gauge boson in the Manohar-Wise model: The Model

-$\lambda_2$ then controls the mass splitting between the two neutral resonances $S_{I,R}$ while $\lambda_4$ determines the magnitude of scalar loop contributions to single neutral scalar production via gluon fusion.
+In our calculation, the parameters $\lambda_{1,2,3}$ simply control this mass splitting and will be traded for the scalar masses.
+The triple scalar coupling depends on $\lambda_{4,5}$, and it determines the magnitude of the scalar loop contributions to the $Sgg$, $Sg\gamma$, $SgZ$ and $S^\pm gW^\pm$ we compute next.
 Finally, $\eta_{U,D}$ control respectively the strength of the $Stt$ and $Sbb$ interactions.